Virginia’s Reproductive Freedom Amendment

 Source: Center for Reproductive Rights, NPR

-• Medical professionals face criminalization, licensing threats, and moral injury when restrictive laws prevent them from providing evidence-based reproductive healthcare, leading to provider shortages that harm all patients.
+• Medical professionals face criminalization, licensing threats, and moral injury when restrictive laws prevent them from providing evidence-based reproductive healthcare, leading to provider shortages and deserts that harm all patients.

 Key forms of oppression: